 Service Dog Training and Education Program:

-Our puppies are bred in Santa Rosa, California through Canine Companions for Independence.
+Our puppies are bred in Santa Rosa, California through Canine Companions.
 All puppies are Labradors, Golden Retrievers, or a mix of the two.
 At about eight weeks old, the pups are transported to their volunteer puppy raisers.
 Our campus pups are a part of the North Central Region.

 The Puppy Raisers are responsible for teaching the pups the 31 basic commands and socialize them to various situations for about a year and a half.
 A college campus is a perfect place to expose pups to these different environments!
 Our urban restaurants, libraries, lecture halls, sports arenas, and music halls are all great opportunities that we have at our disposal.